The Most Successful Level 1 CFA Exam Prep Approach

 CFA Exam Study Planner That Meets Your Needs

-These 6 assumptions formed the basis for our CFA Exam Study Planner 4.0 (with the recommended topic sequence):
+These 6 principles formed the basis for our CFA Exam Study Planner 4.0 (with the recommended topic sequence):

 The topic sequence applied is not random.
 More challenging topics are coupled with more easy ones allowing you to take a sort of break meanwhile.
 Also, where possible, topics are coupled based on the similarity of concepts.
 And if for a reason you don't like this topic sequence, you can easily arrange your own topic order using your Study Plan options available in the PLAN view of your schedule.